freesouls/face-alignment-at-3000fps/README.md

 ```
 the training starts, you just need to see the output

-4. testing images those have ground truth shapes
+4. testing images that have ground truth shapes

 take helen testset for example.
 ```
 ./application test ../example/helen_test_config_images_with_ground_truth.txt
 ```
-5. testing images those do not have ground truth shapes
+5. testing images that do not have ground truth shapes

 take helen testset for example, asumming that we do not known the landmarks' annotations.
 ```
 ./application test ../example/helen_test_config_images_without_ground_truth.txt